Feature #13279: Add relationship type to authority record relations CSV import and export

 subjectAuthorizedFormOfName | relationType | objectAuthorizedFormOfName Ghost 1 | haunts | Victim A Ghost 2 | haunts | Victim B Ghost 3 | haunts | Victim C

 The relations imported correctly.
 Ghosts 1, 2, and 3 "haunts" Victim A, B, and C respectively.
 And conversely Victims A, B, and C "is haunted by" Ghost 1, 2, and 3.
 So it looks like nothing needs to change in the import code.
 We just need to update our sample CSV and docs.

-#9 Updated by Dan Gillean 5 months ago
+#9 Updated by Dan Gillean about 2 years ago

 Great!
 That's what I thought as well.

 In that case, we may not need to do anything at all (unless you are talking about project samples?).
 The CSV example updates I pushed the other day already reordered the cols - you can see them here: